 Set next to Waikawau Bay in the Northern Coromandel is this large DOC campsite, ideal if you want to go camping with a bunch of your mates or family.
 Waikawau Bay Campsite has mostly non-powered sites and a few powered sites and an on-site store open in the summer months that serve milk, ice, bread, and ice cream, amongst other goods.
 It’s a short walk from the campsite to the beach where you can swim, cast a line off the rocks, and on a good day, catch some fun waves on a surfboard.
 You will need to drive down a windy gravel road to reach the campsite, but once you’re there you’ll be glad you came.

 Fletcher Bay Campground

 Booked your campsite?
-Check out the Coromandel's best beaches.
+Check out the best beaches In The Coromandel.

-Image credit: Shelly Beach Holiday Park by The Coromandel, Stony Bay by Tahu Taylor-Koolen, Hahei Holiday Resort, Hot Water Beach Holiday Park, Opoutere Coastal Camping, Coro Camping Whitianga, Waikawau Bay Campsite, Slipper Island, Fletcher Bay Campground
+Image credit: Shelly Beach Holiday Park by The Coromandel, Stony Bay by Tahu Taylor-Koolen, Hahei Holiday Resort, Hot Water Beach Holiday Park, Opoutere Coastal Camping, Coro Camping Whitianga, Waikawau Bay Campsite, Fletcher Bay Campground.